 San Benito County is a 1,390 square mile bedroom community to Silicon Valley with \$338 million agricultural production in 2020.
 According to Census projections, in 2045 San Benito County will have an approximate population of 72,395.
+According to AMBAG's 2022 Regional Growth Forecast, by 2045 Hollister's population will be at roughly 46,000 and San Juan Bautista will be at nearly 2,500.
 Low population in a large geographic area creates a great challenge for the County to meet all the transportation needs for its residents in a safe, efficient, and reliable manner.

 Since a large percent of San Benito County's population may be deemed as transit dependent, public transit services provided by County Express and Specialized transportation Service are vital to the County's mobility.
 These two public transportation services allow transit dependents to make lifeline trips, such as: transportation to medical services, social services, education, and employment.
-In addition to providing mobility for the transit dependent, County Express' Intercounty Line improves the quality for a large percentage of the population commuting out of the County for work by providing commute alternatives to driving alone.
+In addition to providing mobility for the transit dependent, County Express' Intercounty service improves the quality for a large percentage of the population commuting out of the County for work by providing commute alternatives to driving alone.